Outstanding Trainee & Leading Mentor Awards

 Eligibility, Nomination & Review Process

-- Only trainees appointed during the last fiscal year (Sept.
-1 of the previous year through August 31st of the current year) are eligible.
+- Eligibility period: Any trainee appointed at MD Anderson Cancer Center at any time during the last fiscal year (Sept.
+1 of the previous year through Aug.
+31 of the current year) are eligible.

 - The outstanding research and postdoctoral trainee winners from the previous award year will not be eligible to be nominated this year.
 See Previous Award Winners below.

-- Any faculty member of MD Anderson Cancer Center who has mentored a trainee in cancer prevention during the last fiscal year (Sept.
-1st of the previous year through August 31 of the current year) are eligible.
+- Eligibility period: Any individual of MD Anderson Cancer Center who has mentored a trainee in cancer prevention during the last fiscal year (Sept.
+1 of the previous year through Aug.
+31 of the current year) are eligible.

 - The leading mentor winner(s) from the previous award year will not be eligible to be nominated this year.
 See Previous Award Winners below.